 Soy milk is one of the most popular milk substitutes around, and also the original one.
 It is high in beneficial fats and protein, and comes in plenty of different flavours, brands and variations.
 Soy milk is also packed with potassium and phosphorus and numerous other vitamins and essential nutrients.

 Our top tip is to choose an organic, non GMO variety as mainstream soy is one of the most pesticide-heavy and genetically modified crops on the planet.

 Almond milk has a delicious almond flavour and a colour very similar to that of traditional milk.
 There are many different versions available in supermarkets, including vanilla and chocolate flavoured options.

 Almond milk is low in calories and does not offer much protein, but is full of magnesium, selenium, vitamin E and manganese.
 It can also easily be made at home using almonds, water and a dash of sea salt.
-It’s so easy that you can even play real money slots in Canada while you make it!
+It’s so easy that you can even play entertaining games online while you make it!

 #3: Rice Milk